canonical/lxd/doc/remotes.md

 ### Global (per-system)

-By default the global configuration file is kept in `/etc/lxc/config.yml` or in `LXD_GLOBAL_CONF` if defined.
+By default the global configuration file is kept in either `/etc/lxc/config.yml`, or `/var/snap/lxd/common/global-conf/` for the snap version, or in `LXD_GLOBAL_CONF` if defined.
 The configuration file can be manually edited to add global remotes.
 Certificates for those remotes should be stored inside the `servercerts` directory (e.g. `/etc/lxc/servercerts/`) and match the remote name (e.g. `foo.crt`).

 An example configuration is below: